-We invest to helps us bring about a mix of health impact and financial returns.
+We invest to help us bring about a mix of health impact and financial returns.

 We join a group of investors, representing over £2.8trn in assets, in sending a letter to government responding to the new National Food Strategy.

 Following the National Food Strategy published today, we have joined other investors in addressing a letter to the Prime Minister and the Secretary of State for Health and Social Care in broad support of the strategy’s recommendations to promote a healthier food system in the UK.

 In the letter, seen by the Financial Times, we call on the government to be ambitious in its response to the urgent challenges facing the food system, such as such as food waste, lack of affordable nutritious food and unsustainable supply chains.
 Led by Rathbones Greenbank Investments, we join other investors such as Aviva Investors, Newton Investment Management and Legal & General Investment Management (LGIM) in an effort to help companies and investors to operate more sustainably.
 These efforts add to the insight we shared from our childhood obesity programme at Impact on Urban Health, which helped inform the National Food Strategy’s plans.

 As a result of the pandemic, health has never been higher on the corporate agenda.
 However, to make food environments healthier, we encourage the government to implement well-designed regulations.
 This includes clear and consistent mandatory reporting requirements for companies in the sector.